Visit Cerro Sombrero Viewpoint and stop for a photo opportunity, visiting museums and San Marcos Cathedral during this trip.

 Level 2: Moderate - some mobility needed

-Guests are advised to wear comfortable lightweight clothing and good walking shoes, a hat, sunglasses and sunscreen.
-Total driving time is approximately 2h.
+Guests are advised to wear lightweight, comfortable clothing and walking shoes, a hat, sun-glasses and sunscreen.

-Our tour begins by driving past Lisera and El Laucho beaches and on to the Azapa Valley, where you see from a distance several ancient geoglyphs.
-These drawings of human and animal forms were made by early indigenous peoples by scratching the salty surface of the region´s brightly coloured rock.
-We make a brief photo stop at a replica of the geoglyphs.
+Our tour begins with a drive past Lisera and El Laucho beaches continuing into the Azapa Valley.
+Seen in the distance from the Azapa Valley are several Geoglyphs, the unique drawings of human and animal forms created by early indigenous peoples by scratching the salty surface of the brightly colored rocks.
+A brief photo stop of replica geoglyphs will be made.

-We continue on to the San Miguel de Azapa Archaeological and Anthropological Museum, known for its collection of artefacts and remains of the Chinchorro people dating back to 6,000-8,000 BC.
-We then visit the Morro de Arica, where we take in the same panoramic view as the Chilean military during the War of the Pacific (1879-1883).
-Before returning to the pier, we stop at Plaza Colón in the city of Arica to visit San Marcos Cathedral, a 19th century Gothic edifice designed by Gustave Eiffel.
+Next, we will continue on to the San Miguel de Azapa Archaeological and Anthropological Museum known for its collection of artifacts and remains of the Chinchorro people dating to 6,000-8,000 BC.
+Then we will travel to visit the Morro de Arica Hill where we will see the same panoramic view that the Chilean military used to its advantage during the War of the Pacific.
+Before returning to the pier, we will stop at the Colon Square for a visit of San Marcos Cathedral, a 19th-century Gothic edifice designed by Gustave Eiffel.

-Remarks/requirements: Guests are advised to wear comfortable lightweight clothing and good walking shoes, a hat, sunglasses and sunscreen.
-Total driving time is approximately 2h.
+Remarks/requirements: Guests are advised to wear lightweight, comfortable clothing and walking shoes, a hat, sun-glasses and sunscreen.